hiveot/bindings/owserver/README.md

 This binding:
 * is implemented in golang.
+* auto discovers OWServer V2 gateways on the local network using port 30303
 * uses the owserver REST API to retrieve information.
 * connects to the hiveot pub/sub service via the resolver or the gateway, using the capnp protocol.
 * publishes TD documents for connected devices
 * publishes updates sensor values periodically and on change.
 * has configuration to:
-  * set owserver address or use mdns discovery
+  * use mdns auto discovery or set an owserver address
   * set credentials to access the 1-wire gateway
-  * enable/disable 1-wire sensor publications
-  * set the poll interval
+  * the poll interval
-  * set the check and publication periods
-  * set the value change needed to automatically publish changed values
-  * change the name of a sensor
-  * set the location of a sensor
+  * the interval values are republished regardless if they have not changed

+## Dependencies

+1. A working EDS OWServer gateway on the local network.
-This binding does not:
+2. This binding works with the [HiveOT Hub](https://github.com/hiveot/hub).

-* use snmp traps to get notifications
+## Usage

+This binding runs out of the box.
+Build and install with the hub services into the bin/bindings folder and start it using the launcher.

+Out of the box it will use MDNS discovery to locate an owserver gateway on the network.
+Once started, the binding is added to the directory, as is the discovered owserver gateway.
+It can be viewed using the cli or hiveoview web server.